gengojs/site/README.md

     * Simplex from bootswatch

 * If you want to add more languages:
-    * Create a file with your desired locale and simply translate it from en-US.js
+    * Create a file with your desired locale and simply translate it from en-US.json.
+The file is located under ./config/locales